Cosmo697/Multi-Utility-Tool/README.md

 ### Plugin Architecture
 - Easily extend or modify the app by adding plugins to the `plugins/` folder.

+### Agent-Based Design
+Core functionality is organized into small **agents** in the `agents/` package.
+Each agent handles one primary task (logging, plugin loading, hotkeys, tray integration, and the UI) and communicates via the `AppCore` coordinator.
+This structure keeps components loosely coupled and easy to test.

 ### Media Processing
 - Process **audio, image, text, and video files** using dedicated plugins.